ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 ### Create a CDN instance

-1. Go into the Bluemix catalog
+1. Go into the Catalog
 2. Search for **Content Delivery Network**
 3. Pick the one under the **Network** category.
 This CDN is powered by Akamai.
 4. Create a **Content Delivery Network** instance